fyodorio/fyodorio-is-gridsome/content/posts/umijs-the-shaolin-of-web-frameworks.md

 Here I come with a sheet of random thought bourne by the results of my successful UmiJS testing.

-MPA mode is quite obscure.

-Clever Angular/Redwood-like approach but with the same resulting level of obscurity and complexity.

-Poor English support.

-Plugin system is interesting.

-> The essence of Umi lies in its plugin mechanism
+🧙 In general, UmiJS provides developers with clever Angular/RedwoodJS-like approach with out-of-the-box tools and scripts for streamlined web development in big teams.
+The corresponding inevitably huge amount of abstractions and hidden complexity brings decent level of obscurity and magic, which might be good or bad, depending on a number of dedicated wizards of high level in your team.

+㊙️ One problem these wizards will face though will be a poor ~~wizarding library~~ documentation in English because all the development happens to be in Chinese and English support is quite secondary and lacking.
+However, you'll have a sufficient amount of general documentation in English anyway, and you'll always have access to the source code — because that's what them wizards do, right?

+🏗️ The Umi's plugin system and API is quite interesting.
+You can do a lot with that.
+The approach is quite common for dev tools and in this case resembles both Vite and Nx with their extensibility and communtity orientation.
+There's a huge ecosystem of plugins of all sorts, and you can always complement them with your own (which is quite important for sopisticated enterprise development).
 I'd assume you could build a pretty decent metaframework mechanisms with this flexible approach.
+At least, as I mentioned already, you have a bunch of thoughtful building blocks for that.

-LESS is recommended as a styles preprocessor which is a bit weird and original.
+🎨 [LESS](https://lesscss.org) is recommended by Umi guys officially as a styles preprocessor which is a bit weird and original.
+I didn't see it often (never, actually) in other tools (which doesn't lessen the LESS' awesomeness of course) and it creates some vibe of exclusivity and rebelion (as everything in Umi, TBH).

+🗃️ MPA mode is quite obscure here.
+I wasn't able to quickly turn my demo app to an MPA as I planned, but I believe digging into configuration and plugins deeper would provide a solution.
+It's just it's a bit tough, meaning the focus is actually SPAs (though as I mentioned, the client-side routing have runtime quirks too requiring some further unsolicited setup which everyone likes, right?).

-TypeScript support is quite obscure and weird.
-My WebStorm's language service got fed up with that from time to time (which probably can be attributed to lack of out-of-the-box support, but nevertheless).
+😶‍🌫️ TypeScript support is quite obscure and weird.
+My [WebStorm](https://www.jetbrains.com/webstorm/)'s language service got fed up with that from time to time (which probably can be attributed to lack of out-of-the-box support for Umi in particular, but nevertheless).
+Again, the matter of configuration, but you know — we, spoiled-with-zero-config-tools developers of 2025, totally forgot what it actually means (along with the dirty words like "Webpack" and such).

-Next.js/Redwood/Angular level complexity justified by following streamlined team project development.
+🚫 The linting and formating capabilities are quite cool in Umi — the default config provides you with predefined strict and opinionated set of rules which of course can be extended (or limited) but which would be a good foundation for any developer team from the get go.
+Not to say about the possiblity to start your CI/CD pipeline from the very beginning and enhance it further on.

-No React 19 support with some expected blood in the browser console caused by corresponding deprecations.
+🔞 No React 19 support (yet?) with some expected blood in the browser console caused by corresponding deprecations.
+It's not a big deal, and I can imagine how harsh the potential migration may get, but still.
+If you're into shiny and new, that's probably not for you.
+But hey, what are you doing here then, on this chapter?!

-You can use Vue instead of React (via a dedicated configuration) even though the app becomes quite a contraption in this case.
+💚 You can use Vue instead of React (via a dedicated configuration) even though the app becomes quite a contraption in this case.
+Vue is quite loved in the oriental web development tradition so it's not a surprise, and I'm really glad that, as opposed to many other metaframeworks, here you can have options, similar to the loved and only [Astro](https://astro.build).

-Not very fast build time, both during development and for production even though it uses the so called [MFSU](https://umijs.org/en-US/docs/guides/mfsu) (I assume it's something like Module Federation Speed Up) under the hood.
+⏳ Not very fast build time, both during development and for production even though it uses the so called [MFSU](https://umijs.org/en-US/docs/guides/mfsu) (I assume it's something like Module Federation Speed Up) under the hood.
 You can [use esbuild](https://umijs.org/en-US/docs/guides/mfsu#two-build-tools) as an alternative to webpack though, or even [engage Mako](https://umijs.org/en-US/docs/api/config#mako) itself (which I hadn't figured out how to use TBH), so maybe there's a space for improvement here.
-Also using MFSU and its overheads on smaller projects is most probably leveled out by incremental build improvements for larger monorepo projects (which obviously get a lot of enablement via MFSU).
+Also using MFSU and its overheads on smaller projects is most probably leveled out by incremental build improvements for larger monorepo projects (which obviously get a lot of enablement via MFSU, as we saw).

+🎓 Lack of learning resources around is definitely can be a problem for Umi.
+The only comparatively meaningful article about that I found worse attention was [this LogRocket's writeup](https://blog.logrocket.com/rapid-enterprise-class-development-umijs/) from 2020 (which validates the age of existance of the framework but confirms the limited adoption in the English-speaking world).

+❓ The ideal target market (or ideal customer profile, as the startup guys say) for Umi is probably the guys who use tools like Angular or Next.js in production for huge enterprise apps built by huge multi-squad teams.
+The capabilties of opinionated project control Umi ecosystem and plugins provide is exciting but probably a bit overwhelming for smaller teams and less demanding projects.

 ## Conclusions

-As Lao Tzu said,

-> A journey of a thousand Li begins with a single step

 So this was just an overview of the capabilities of this interesting tool used by lots of Chinese software industry monsters like Alibaba Cloud, Taobao, ByteDance, and many others.

 The official UmiJS repository provide [the whole bunch of examples](https://github.com/umijs/umi/tree/master/examples) of using UmiJS with multiple tools and packages (figured you could actually use it with Vite, or Remix, for instance).
+Check them out and decide for yourself.

+Umi is definitely not a tool for everyone, but it's obviously a labour of love of many talented developers and I was really excited to dig dipper and get my hands dirty with that.
+Who know, maybe one day I'll need to cheat on my other favourite tools and come back to this dragon — I'll be ready and glad to proceed tinkering with that.
+Because as Lao Tzu said,

+> A journey of a thousand Li begins with a single step

 _The cover photo by [Thao LEE](https://unsplash.com/@h4x0r3) from Unsplash_